10 Optimization Techniques For Sustainable Growth

 Odds are, you may be thinking about figuring out new ways to generate more traffic to your website.
 You may feel that if more people just saw what you have to offer, they'd buy your products or services.
 This is most often a false feeling.
 The reality is, you must get people to your website that are actually interested in what it is that you have to offer.
-While I'm not discounting the importance of Search Engine Optimization (SEO), it's better to optimize for the overall user experience first.
-Check out "There Is More To Call To Action Phrases Than You Think" for some additional inspiration.
+While I'm not discounting the importance of Search Engine Optimization (SEO), it's better to optimize

 9. ELIMINATE UNCERTAINTY

 When you're faced with challenges or something fails, it's best to eliminate uncertainty as to why it happened.
-Eric Reis, in "The Lean Startup," explains his brilliant process of the "5 Whys" technique, which provides a process to find the root cause of the problem.
-While following this process is a great to way to improve your business in general, it can greatly impact the "word of mouth" and "side effect of usage" methods of sustainable growth.
+Eric Ries, in "The Lean Startup," explains his brilliant process of the "5 Whys" technique, which provides a process to find the root cause of the problem.
+While following this process is a great way to improve your business in general, it can greatly impact the "word of mouth" and "side effect of usage" methods of sustainable growth.

-10. BUILD, MEASURE AND LEARN
+10. BUILD, MEASURE, AND LEARN

 To consistently improve your sustainable growth models, focus on discovering new ways to improve your products, services and on delighting your customers.
-Another lesson from "The Lean Startup" that Eric Reis recommends is to start by setting a specific set of hypotheses, with a goal of proving or disproving them as quickly as possible.
+Another lesson from "The Lean Startup" that Eric Reis recommends is to start by setting a specific set of hypotheses, with the goal of proving or disproving them as quickly as possible.
 One of the most important hypotheses always includes these questions: What will the customer care about?
 How will they define the quality of our products and services?

 While this activity is designed for start-ups, I believe that established businesses can benefit from using these lean methodologies as well.

-THE FUNDAMENTAL ACTIVITY OF A START-UP IS TO TURN IDEAS INTO PRODUCTS, MEASURE HOW CUSTOMERS RESPOND AND THEN LEARN WHETHER TO PIVOT OR PERSEVERE.
+THE FUNDAMENTAL ACTIVITY OF A START-UP IS TO TURN IDEAS INTO PRODUCTS, MEASURE HOW CUSTOMERS RESPOND, AND THEN LEARN WHETHER TO PIVOT OR PERSEVERE.
 ALL SUCCESSFUL START-UP PROCESSES SHOULD BE GEARED TO ACCELERATE THAT FEEDBACK LOOP. - ERIC REIS

 What are some of the optimization techniques you've found to drive sustainable growth for your business?
 Please share them with us in the comments section below.